Sports Coach Logo Sports Coach Training Principles Fitness Components

 • Develops a pus or blood clot

 Lastly, always include a few routines for your feet when you do your daily stretches and exercises to aid in proper blood flow and circulation.
 Wear shoes that fit right to prevent you from straining your feet.
-Keep yourself hydrated and nourished when doing physical activities to help reduce the swelling of tired muscles and stimulate the healing of micro-trauma.
+Keep yourself hydrated and nourished when doing physical activities to help reduce the swelling of tired muscles and stimulate micro-trauma healing.

 Page Reference